Zeioth/list-of-neovim-distros/README.md

 # IDE Like
-This distros include most plugins you will ever need.
+This neovim distros include most plugins you will ever need.

 ## AstroNvim
 Similar to vscode.